U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Terrestrial wildlife species of concern include bighorn sheep ( Ovis canadensis ), mule deer (Odocoileus hemionus), elk (Cervus elaphus), pronghorn (Antilocapra americana), pygmy rabbit (Brachylagus idahoensis), snowshoe hare (Lepus americanus), golden eagle (Aquila chrysaetos), and greater sage-grouse (Centrocercus urophasianus).
 Important habitats in the ecoregion include migration corridors and areas for overwintering pronghorn, as well as seasonal habitats for greater sage-grouse.
 The Northern Basin and Range ecoregion also supports thousands of migratory waterfowl in the Malheur Lake area, and populations of the Lahontan cutthroat trout (Oncorhynchus clarkii henshawi), redband trout (Oncorhynchus mykiss), bull trout (Salvelinus confluentus), warm water fish, bat species, and spotted frog (Rana luteiventris).

 In brief, the coarse-filter conservation elements for the NGB REA include sagebrush, salt desert shrub, juniper species, aspen, streams and rivers, springs and seeps, groundwater, and wetlands.
+Wild horses and burros and specially designated areas were also treated as coarse-filter conservation elements in the NGB REA because they occur within discrete polygons on the landscape.

 Examples of fine-filter conservation elements include mule deer, greater sage grouse, golden eagle, pygmy rabbit, bighorn sheep, and bats.
+The primary criterion for selecting fine-filter conservation elements was that they should be native species of regional management concern.

 Data, Maps, and Models